Amazon RDS for PostgreSQL

 CREATE INDEX ON logs USING GIST (sourceIp inet_ops);

-PostGIS is not on the trusted extensions list, so you need the rds_superuser role to run.
+PostGIS isn't a trusted extension, so you need rds_superuser to enable it:

 CREATE EXTENSION postgis;